wso2/docs-ei/en/streaming-integrator/docs/setup/migrating-from-stream-processor.md

 ## Testing the migration

-Simulate a few events to the Siddhi applications deployed in the Streaming Integrator to test whether they are generating the expected results.,
+Simulate a few events to the Siddhi applications deployed in the Streaming Integrator to test whether they are generating the expected results.